Bhargava10/face_detection_wn_workshop/README.md

 Just go through the notebook.
-Its cotains all necessary explanations in it .
+Its contains all necessary explanations in it .